It was 50 years ago today that bar patrons at the Stonewall Inn in Manhattan clashed with police in an effort to stand their ground.

 The Greenwich Village bar, like the majority of the city’s gay bars and clubs, was owned and operated by the New York Mafia.
-The Mafia saw opportunity in establishments which catered to the gay population.
-The Genovese crime family controlled most of the gay bars in Greenwich Village, the burgeoning center of the city’s gay community in the 1960’s.
-Genovese family member “Fat Tony” Lauria bought the Stonewall Inn, and he revamped and reopened it as a gay bar.
+Seeing opportunity in establishments which catered to the gay population, the Genovese crime family controlled most of the gay bars in the Village, the burgeoning center of the city’s gay community in the 1960’s.
+Genovese family member “Fat Tony” Lauria bought the Stonewall Inn, revamping and reopening it as a gay bar.

 Although homosexuality was legal New York, the State Liquor Authority (SLA) would often refuse to issue liquor licenses to gay bars or suspend or revoke licenses for “indecent conduct.”
 Establishments that remained open were often raided by the police.

 Lauria bribed the Sixth Police Precinct with $1,200 a month to look the other way from the activities at the Stonewall.
 To get around the liquor license laws, the Lauria operated the establishment under the façade of a private “bottle club” which did not require a liquor license.
 The alcohol served was believed to be stolen or bootlegged, and was watered-down but sold at top-shelf prices.